netxms/netxms-doc/admin/installation.rst

      - function

 Abort and other runtime errors in the script DCI will set DCI to an error state.
-(Before version 5.0, DCI changed its state to unsupported.)
+Before version 5.0, DCI changed state to unsupported.

 Importing the dashboard configuration exported from the previous version of NetXMS will not upgrade the script syntax to the 5.0 format.